Therefore, if anyone is in Christ, he is a new creation. The old has passed away; behold, the new has come. — 2 Corinthians 5:17

 * * *

 Trying to be a better person just won’t work.
 We can’t do it long-term.
 Placing our change in God’s hands as we do our best, though… that’s a a grace recipe that will work.
 Where we can’t.
 He can!
 Jesus is our hope!
-Come share your thoughts with us on our blog.
+Come share your thoughts with us.
 We want to hear from you. ~ Laurie McClure, Faith.Full